Food for Hungry Christians

 Acts 2:38, 39 Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for (because of) the remission of sins, and ye shall receive the gift of the Holy Ghost.
 For the promise is unto you, and to your children, and to all that are afar off, [even] as many as the Lord our God shall call.
 (Again, not all)

 Luke 10:21, 22 In that hour Jesus rejoiced in spirit, and said, I thank thee, O Father, Lord of heaven and earth, that thou hast hid these things from the wise and prudent, and hast revealed them unto babes: even so, Father; for so it seemed good in thy sight.
-(Jesus rejoices in the teaching of election)
+(Jesus rejoices in the teaching of His Father's sovereign election)

 All things are delivered to me of my Father: and no man knoweth who the Son is, but the Father; and who the Father is, but the Son, and [he] to whom the Son will reveal [him].
 (Jesus himself rejoices at the thought of God’s sovereignty in salvation)

 John 10:11 "I am the good shepherd: the good shepherd giveth his life for the sheep".
-(Not all mankind, but HIS SHEEP)
+(Not all mankind, but HIS SHEEP) Jesus told some Pharisees, in John 10:26 and 27: "ye believe not, because ye are not of my sheep, as I said unto you.
+My sheep hear my voice, and I know them, and they follow me".

 John 17:9 "I pray for them: (The Elect) I pray not for the world", ("world" of those who will not believe) "but for them which thou hast given me; for they are thine".

 1 Pet 2:7-9 "Unto you therefore which believe [he is] precious: but unto them which be disobedient, the stone which the builders disallowed, the same is made the head of the corner, And a stone of stumbling, and a rock of offence, [even to them] which stumble at the word, being disobedient: whereunto also they were appointed.
-But ye [are] a chosen (elect) generation,(offspring or family) a royal priesthood, an holy nation, a peculiar people; that ye should show forth the praises of him who hath called you out of darkness into his marvellous light".
+But ye [are] a chosen (elect) generation,(offspring or family) a royal priesthood, an holy nation, a peculiar people; that ye should show forth the praises of him who hath called you out of darkness into his marvellous light". ("They" were appointed to remain in their disobedience - you are Elect).

 Rom 9:14 - 16, "What shall we say then?
 [Is there] unrighteousness with God?
 God forbid.
 For he saith to Moses, I will have mercy on whom I will have mercy, and I will have compassion on whom I will have compassion.
 So then [it is] not of him that willeth, nor of him that runneth, but of God that showeth mercy".
+(Again, God does not have mercy on the whole human race, but clearly "on whom He will")

 The Bottom Line: